 Kathryn has been actively involved in the Lincoln community since establishing the physiotherapy practice in 1989.
 Kathryn has years of experience in the management of musculoskeletal injuries or conditions that cause impaired function.
 Kathryn¿s current clinical areas of interest are manual therapy, postural analysis, pre-op and post-op rehabilitation, and gym-based rehabilitation. » View details

-Kim started working at SportsRehab Rolleston in 2010.
-She took off to the UK for two years on her O.E. where she predominantly worked in the NHS to fund her travels.
-She returned to Rolleston in 2016 and has recently joined the team at Motus and has started post-graduate study in musculoskeletal management.
+Kim started working in Rolleston in 2010.
+She took off to the UK for two years on her O.E. where she predominantly worked in the NHS to fund her travels and returned to Rolleston in 2016.
+Kim is trained in acupuncture and is currently doing post-graduate study in musculoskeletal management.
 Kim likes to take a holistic approach to pain and injury management and enjoys treating a wide range of conditions including sports (and other) injuries, pre and post-operative rehabilitation and chronic pain.
 Kim is also involved in the ACC vocational contracts (doing worksite visits for people who are off work due to their injury) and the ACC pain management contracts.» View details